zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 ```

 When `DRI_PRIME` is 0 or unset, the Intel is selected.
 Its rendering frequency is 60Hz,
-synchronised with the monitor refresh rate.  `DRI_PRIME=1` selects the discrete card.
+synchronised with the monitor refresh rate.  `DRI_PRIME=1` selects the AMD discrete card.
 `DRI_PRIME=2` (for some reason) selects the Intel, but without synchronised rendering.

 I was surprised to see the high frame rate on the IGD.
 Even if it is 30% below the DIS,
 it is still considerable.
 Just because it is an integrated GPU, doesn't mean that it can't
 be used for computing.
-It will be interesting to see what frame rates can be achieved with
-the AMD proprietary (Catalyst) driver.
-We'll get back to that.

 **Note:** According to
 [this page](http://askubuntu.com/questions/593098/hybrid-graphic-card-drivers-amd-radeon-hd-8570-intel-hd-graphics-4000/620756#620756)